ODPC Funfest, Evart, MI

 What about food?

 As far as food, you'll find yourself too busy to do much cooking, but there are lots of reasonably-priced vendors and a nice supermarket (Foster's) right outside the gate (where prices are cheaper than at home).
 Foster's also has a delicatessan.
 Most of us never move our cars once we get there.
-There's an Italian restaurant (Mancino's) within walking distance, a Subway next to Foster's, and a McDonald's across the street from Foster's.
+There's a Subway, and a McDonald's across the street from Foster's.
 There are several restaurants in town and frequently church fund-raising dinners are held at the various churches.
-Last year (2010) the large air-conditioned building also served meals.
+The Lion vendor booth and the football booth both have excellent food.

 Should we plan to bring food for all meals -- or is there food available?

 Food is available and reasonably priced.
 Lots of folks don't cook at all.
-In addition to on-site vendors, there's a Micky D's, a Subway, super market and pizza place within walking distance.
+In addition to on-site vendors, there's a Micky D's, a Subway, super market and drive-in within walking distance.

 Traveling to the Festival